Program OverviewPrinter Friendly

 - University of Western Sydney

-- Successful completion of the prescribed course work requirement
+- Successful completion of the Job Ready program.

-- Successful completion of the prescribed knowledge exam [CKE1]
+- Successful completion of the Comprehensive Knowledge Exam 2 (CKE2)

 - University degree or a three-year college diploma in any discipline from a recognized institution

-- This program is not open to graduates of the three-year Human Resources Management program at Centennial College.
+Note: This program is not open to graduates of a three-year Ontario College Advanced Diploma Business Administration - Human Resources program.

 1. Apply Online